 Add the APNs certificate to Intune

-In the Microsoft Intune administration console, go to Administration > Mobile Device Management > iOS > Upload an APNs Certificate, and click Upload the APNs certificate.
+In the Microsoft Intune administration console, go to Administration > Mobile Device Management > iOS and Mac OS X > Upload an APNs Certificate, and click Upload the APNs certificate.
 Browse to the certificate (.pem) file and click Open and then enter your Apple ID.
 With the APNs certificate, Intune can enroll and manage iOS devices by pushing policy to enrolled mobile devices.

 Add Intune users

 The mobile device owner must be added to the account portal before devices can be enrolled.
-Log in to the Microsoft Intune Account Portal, click Add users, and select an option:
+Log in to the Office 365 admin center, click Add users, and select an option: